Catherine22/Frontend-Development/JavaScript/README.md

 obj.whoAmI(); // Alice
 ```

-**In JavaScript our lexical scope (available data + variables where the function was defined) determines our available variables.
-Not where the function is called (dynamic scope)**
+**In JavaScript, our lexical scope (available data + variables where the function was defined) determines our available variables, not where the function is called (dynamic scope)**

-To make obj.whoAmI() print 'Bob', here are three solutions
+To make `obj.whoAmI()` print `Bob`, here are three solutions:

 1. ES6 arrow function

-Arrow function is lexically scoped whereas regular function is dynamically scoped.
+Arrow functions are lexically scoped, whereas functions are dynamically scoped.

-Example 1: Regular function vs. arrow function
+Example 1: Regular function vs arrow function

 ```Javascript
 var skill = 'fists of thunder';